When you walk through Dr. Matt Gray's lab, try not to bump into anything. It's dark in there.

 But it's true.
 The two, who met as grad students at Mississippi State University, kept trying to break up so they could head off in their own professional directions.
 But after a string of jobs in different states, they gave up and got married.

-Gray and Miller’s early work became one of the first studies in the U.S. to put ranavirus in the context of the way people use land.
+UT hired Gray, and he again tried to focus on the effects of farming on frogs, but again found ranavirus.
+Gray and Miller's early work became one of the first studies in the U.S. to put ranavirus in the context of the way people use land.

 After UT eventually offered Miller a professorship too, the couple was finally able to live in the same place and work together.
 Gray designs the experiments, and Miller tests specimens for diseases and their symptoms.